Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and

-Based on the Gaussian LPM \eqref{eq:GLPM}, $z_{i1},z_{j1},z_{i2}$, and $z_{j2}$ are independent and identically distributed, and follow $N(0, 1)$.
-Then $\frac{z_{i1}-z_{j1}}{\sqrt{2}}$ and $\frac{z_{i2}-z_{j2}}{\sqrt{2}}$ are independent and identically distributed and follow $N(0,1)$.
-By the definition of the Chi distribution, we know that $d_{ij}/\sqrt{2}$ follows the Chi distribution with degree of freedom $2$, and $P(d_{ij})$ could easily be obtained.\\ \textbf{Davidson-MacKinnon $J$-test}\\ $J$-test is a classical way to compare two nonnested regression models, and the core idea is that if model $M_2$ captures the missing structure of model $M_1$, then $M_2$'s fitted value should add explanatory power.
-In Section 5 of \cite{davidson_bootstrap_2002}, they discuss the use of parametric bootstrap in $J$ test, with hypotheses: \begin{description} \item $H_0$: The competing model does not provide additional explanatory power beyond the current model. \item $H_1$: The competing model provides additional explanatory power. \end{description}
+The $J$-test is a classical way to compare two nonnested regression models.
+The core idea is that if model $M_2$ captures additional structure missing from model $M_1$, then $M_2$'s fitted values should add explanatory power.
+In Section 5 of \cite{davidson_bootstrap_2002}, they discuss the use of a parametric bootstrapped $J$ test, with hypotheses: \begin{description} \item [$\mathbf{H_0}$ :] The competing model $M_2$ does not provide additional explanatory power beyond the current model $M_1$. \item [$\mathbf{H_A}$ :] The competing model $M_2$ provides additional explanatory power. \end{description}

-To start with, they find $J$ statistic for the observed data set, denoted by $\Hat{J}$.
+To start with, they find the $J$ statistic for the observed data set, denoted by $\Hat{J}$.
 Then, they form a bootstrap distribution of the $J$ statistic.
-They fit the data into one of the two models and find the parameter estimates.
-These estimated parameters could later be used in the bootstrap data generating process.
+They fit the data into model $M_1$, generate parameter estimates, and use them in the bootstrap data generating process.
 Once they have $B$ bootstrap samples, $J$ statistics are calculated again for these samples using the same method as the observed data set and are denoted by $J_j^*, j=1,\dots,B$.
 Finally, the p-value for this test is given by

 In the case of the latent space model, we adopt this bootstrapping method of the Davidson-MacKinnon $J$ test.
 Similar to the Davidson-MacKinnon $J$-test, we are comparing two nonnested models: GLPM as current model and a hyperbolic latent position model as competing model.
 The hypotheses are: